Ceftriaxone-ACOS, 2 g

 Hypersensitivity to cephalosporins.

-Intravenous administration of potassium-containing solutions in newborns.
+Intravenous administration of potassium-containing solutions to newborns.

-In newborns (â¤28 days) who are already prescribed or expected to receive intravenous calcium-containing solutions including prolonged calcium-containing infusions e.g. during parenteral nutrition due to the risk of precipitation of calcium salts of ceftriaxone (see sections “Administration and Doses” and “Interaction with other Medicinal Products”).
+Newborns (≤28 days) who are already prescribed or are expected to be treated intravenously with calcium-containing solutions, including continuous calcium-containing infusions, such as with parenteral nutrition, due to the risk of the formation of precipitates of ceftriaxone calcium salts (see sections “Dosage and Administration” and “Interaction with other medicinal products”).

 Lidocaine